Dejan Petković: International career

 In 2004, some have even felt Petković would have made the Seleção if he were Brazilian.
 To that end, after the changing of the former FR Yugoslavia into Serbia and Montenegro the previous year, he publicized his dream in being picked by the Brazil national side, but he did not have Brazilian citizenship.
 In 2006, a campaign in his native country urged the Serbian FA to select Petković for Serbia and Montenegro's final roster for the World Cup in Germany.
 Striker Savo Milošević even went as far as saying Petković would be a welcome addition.
 In January 2006, it was announced that Petković would be called up for friendly matches in February, but nothing ever came of it.
 The then Serbia and Montenegro coach Ilija Petković, who is not a relative of him, thought Dejan Petković would disrupt the team's harmony, as he had a reputation for having a very loud personality.
 However, even before the nation upcoming final breakup, the harmony was disrupted by the coach himself, after Ilija called his son Dušan Petković, a defender who played just a few matches until 2004 for the team, to replace the injured forward Mirko Vučinić.
 Embarrassed after huge criticism, Dušan asked to not take part of the squad.

 In a first moment, it was believed that the replacement player would be Dejan Petković, as he told in 2018 to El País journal: "I came from a fantastic 2005 Campeonato Brasileiro for Fluminense.
 My matches in Brazil were broadcast in Serbia.
-The whole country asked my calling up.
-They always created an excuse to not bring me.
-When the Cup squad list was launched, people asked themselves why I was not selected.
-In those days, Zico said that Serbia would win the Cup: 'they have 23 players better them Pet'.
+The whole country asked for me to be called up.
+They always came up with an excuse not to.
+When the World Cup squad list was launched, people asked themselves why I was not selected.
+In those days, Zico said that Serbia would win the World Cup: 'they have 23 players better than Pet'.
 So, Vučinić injured himself.
 And then they announced the substitute: 'D. Petković'.
-Some people started calling to congrat me, but, actually, the chosen one was Dušan Petković, the coach's son.
+People started calling to congratulate me, but actually the chosen one was Dušan Petković, the coach's son.
 He exchanged a forward for a defender.
-It resounded so negatively, reaching the point that, in the preparation for the Cup, the boy could not stand the pressure and left, ashamed of being there.
-We played the Cup with one player less.
+Reactions were so negative, to the point that, in the preparation for the World Cup, the boy could not stand the pressure and left, embarrassed of being there.
+So we played the World Cup with one player less.
 They never gave me an official statement.
-Off the records, they told that, if they call up me, I would have to play.
+Off the record it's been said that, if they called me up, I would've played.
 Unfortunately, I lost two World Cups.
-I joined the select group of the good players who never played a World Cup.
-I have not any frustration for not playing the Cup, because it was not a failure of mine.
-In football, a few people have power to ruin a lot of things.
-The people who managed my country team did bad things to me, the institution itself did not.
-I do not hold any sorrow".
+I joined the select group of good players who never played a World Cup.
+I have no frustrations for not playing in the World Cup, because it was no failure of mine.
+In football, a few people have the power to ruin many things.
+The people who managed my national team did bad things to me, not the association itself.
+I hold no grudges".